 - The College Assessor also gives an impartial opinion at the interview and makes sure the standards of practice in psychiatry are maintained.

-To attend Advisory Appointment Committees on behalf of the College for the appointment of consultants and specialty doctors.
+To attend Advisory Appointment Committees on behalf of the College for the appointment of consultants, specialist psychiatrists, specialty doctors.

 - Being involved in short listing applicants who meet the required standard for the post and excluding those who don’t

 - For consultant AAC panels, making sure all candidates are registered on the GMC’s specialist register or are trainees within six months of getting their CCT

 - For specialist AAC panels, ensuring the relevant experience and skills of the candidates

 - Making sure the appointments process is conducted fairly and equal opportunity policy is maintained

 - Along with other members of the AAC, identifying the most suitable candidate(s) for the post and making a recommendation to the employer

 - Advising employers to identify an appropriate mentor for the candidate taking up their first substantive consultant, specialist or specialty doctor post